 The Wyndham Vacation Ownership timeshare powerhouse now has over 900,000 owner families and continues to be run by CEO Franz Hanning.
 The company has also pioneered a new business model, prompted by the lean years of the recession, which has ensured even more growth for the company.
 Called the Wyndham Asset Affiliation Model (WAAM), the plan allows for Wyndham to bring additional timeshare resorts into an affiliation agreement with the company, with Wyndham taking over sales and marketing for the resort with an option to refurbish and re-brand the resort under the Wyndham name.
 This allows Wyndham to continue to add resorts to the portfolio, creating new vacation destinations for its membership without the heavy capital outlay needed for new resort development.

 Looking ahead, Wyndham Vacation Ownership continues to think outside the box with unique partnerships such as the latest agreement with Jimmy Buffett's Margaritaville Hospitality Group to redevelop the former Grand Beach Palace Resort, located on the Caribbean island of St. Thomas in the U.S. Virgin Islands.
-The newly named Wyndham St. Thomas, a Margaritaville Vacation Club resort, is due to open in late 2014 with 262 timeshare units and will be the first timeshare resort for the new Margaritaville Vacation Club by Wyndham vacation ownership brand.
+The newly named Wyndham St. Thomas, a Margaritaville Vacation Club resort, has 262 timeshare units and is the first timeshare resort for the new Margaritaville Vacation Club by Wyndham vacation ownership brand.